supermock/cgoemitter/README.md

 - https://godoc.org/github.com/supermock/cgoemitter

 ## Roadmap
-- Middleware to parse the listener's Arguments so that it returns in golang typing.
 - Add new conversions of types from C to GO in Arguments.
 - Add new treatments from C types to the GO in the CStructToGoStruct method